Top 10: AI-based Recruiting software

 2015.
 AI-based recruitment service Connectifier raises $6M

-A couple of weeks ago, LinkedIn announced a new version of its recruitment product, giving HR teams the ability to look for new hires that most closely match the profiles of employees they already know and like.
-But LinkedIn was not the first to use search technology, machine learning and so-called “entity recognition” to update and improve the hiring process.
-A much smaller startup called Connectifier launched a similar product earlier this year, and now it is announcing a fund raise of $6 million to continue building out its platform.
-Connectifier’s growth (and LinkedIn jumping into the game alongside it) underscores an evolution not just in recruitment software but in the bigger area of vertical search.
+A few weeks ago, LinkedIn unveiled a new iteration of its recruitment product, enabling HR teams to identify potential hires who closely align with the profiles of existing employees they admire.
+However, LinkedIn wasn't the pioneer in leveraging search technology, machine learning, and "entity recognition" to enhance and streamline the hiring process.
+A relatively smaller startup called Connectifier introduced a similar product earlier this year and has now secured $6 million in funding to further develop its platform.
+The progress made by Connectifier (with LinkedIn following suit) highlights an evolution not only in recruitment software but also in the broader realm of vertical search.